Editor’s note: This blog post was originally published in March 2016 and has been completely revamped and updated for accuracy and comprehensiveness.

 Your Burndown Charts can be accessed via the 'Reports' section in the sidebar of your Workspace (or by using the keyboard shortcut

 d).
-The repos you've connected into your Multi-Repo Board will appear together here.
+The repos you've connected to your Multi-Repo Board will appear together here.
 You can check or uncheck repos to filter your Burndown Chart.

-Choose a Milestone from the drop-down filter on the right.
-Zenhub Burndown's will be available for the last 10 closed Milestones.
-You can also export the report to CSV to further customize and analyse data.
+Choose a sprint from the drop-down filter on the right.
+Zenhub burndowns will be available for the last 10 closed Milestones.
+You can also export the report to CSV to further customize and analyze data.

 4. Track your progress!